Uta Kata

 Uta∽Kata (うた∽かた (詩片)) is a 2004 anime television series.
-Written differently (泡沫), the title can refer to bubbles and used as such in the ending theme.
+Written differently (泡沫), the title can refer to bubbles and is used as such in the ending theme.

 The series can be loosely considered a magical girl story.
 However, this series deviates from more conventional magical girl themes in that it addresses topics that are for a more mature audience, such as child abuse, eating disorders, and possibly misanthropy.
 Nevertheless, it illustrates the main character's coming of age with each episode, becoming more and more emotionally intense as the story goes on.

 The story follows Ichika Tachibana's life over a summer holiday when she meets Manatsu Kuroki.
 The series details their summer activities and the use of special creatures called Djinn (ジン jin) that lend their powers to Ichika to help her and her friends when they invariably find themselves in danger and eventually for their own motives.

 Plot

 On the day before the summer holiday, Ichika Tachibana discovers that the charm attached to her cell phone has somehow wound up inside a mirror in the old school building.
 A girl named Manatsu Kuroki, inside the mirror, offers to return the charm and phone in exchange for a favor.
-When Ichika accepts, Manatsu emerges from the mirror, but Ichika finds to her chagrin that the charm's stones' have taken on different colors.
+When Ichika accepts, Manatsu emerges from the mirror, but Ichika finds to her chagrin that the charm's stones have taken on different colors.
 Her indignation soon turns to delight as she is transformed by the charm and given an incredibly moving experience in the skies above Kamakura.

 After returning to the old classroom, Manatsu asks that Ichika use all the colored stones in the charm and record her experiences and thoughts.
 Starting with the facade of Manatsu as her text-message pal, Ichika begins to entangle herself in a web of small lies and deceptions.

 When Ichika faces dangers during the summer holiday, she at first uses the Djinn's power in the stones to resolve them supernaturally.
 But as the summer draws on, she begins to use the power even though there is no imminent danger.
 Through each experience with the Djinn she learns about her willfulness and that of others.
 Slowly, the power of the Djinn erodes her emotional, physical, and mental strength, and she abuses the power to the point of attempting murder.

 Meanwhile, Ichika's tutors, Sei and Kai, are tormented by Ichika's ordeal — Sei went through the very same thing six years ago.
 They very much want to prevent Ichika from experiencing the same trials but are bound to the rules of the ritual.
 When Sei tried to interfere, he was turned into stone as a penalty.
 Although Ichika tries to abandon using the Djinn's power altogether, she finds herself losing control over her actions.
 Faced with fear, sadness, or anger, she finds that the Djinn grant her power against her will.
 Not only this, she finds that she cannot discard the charm, as it will fly back to her.